Male pattern balding, also called androgenic alopecia, is one of the most common reasons that men lose hair as they get older.

 Pumpkin seed oil is another DHT blocker that’s been shown to be successful.

-A 2014 study of 76 men with male pattern baldness showed a 40 percent increase in average scalp hair count after taking 400 milligrams of pumpkin seed oil every day for 24 weeks.
+A of 76 men with male pattern baldness showed a 40 percent increase in average scalp hair count after taking 400 milligrams of pumpkin seed oil every day for 24 weeks.

 Very little research exists on whether caffeine can promote hair growth.
 But a 2014 study suggests that caffeine can help prevent hair loss by: